Download China between 1900 and 1947 Worksheets

 Revolutionary leaders soon emerged from the rubble that was China.
 Some are discussed below.

-When the Chinese Revolution happened in 1911, Sun was in America but the Manchu dynasty was overthrown.
-He quickly returned to China and was elected the President of the United Provinces of China in January 1913 by an assembly in Nanking.
-He, however, resigned in an attempt to make rival factions come together for the sake of the nation.
-This did not work as China was now being run by warlords.
+When the Chinese Revolution happened in 1911, Sun was in America, and the Manchu dynasty was overthrown.
+He quickly returned to China and was elected President of the United Provinces of China in January 1913 by an assembly in Nanking.
+He resigned in an attempt to make rival factions come together for the sake of the nation but this failed as China was now being run by warlords.

-In 1922, Sun Yat accepted the beliefs of the Guomindang so that they would be accepted by the Chinese Communist Party (founded in 1921).
-As a result, he got help from Russia.
-He helped set up an effective structure for the Guomindang in Canton.
+In 1922, Sun Yat accepted the beliefs of the Guomindang so that they would be accepted by the Chinese Communist Party founded in 1921.
+As a result, he got assistance from Russia and helped set up an effective structure for the Guomindang in Canton.
 He created a system of local Guomindang cells all over southern China so that the party would be more disciplined.

-A natural successor to Yat and politically central, he was a leader of the Guomindang and this was what helped him to be considered as Yat’s successor.
+A natural successor to Yat and politically central, he was a leader of the Guomindang, and this helped him to be considered as Yat’s successor.
 In 1926 he consolidated his place when he went in search of the warlords of China.

 In September 1928, a law was passed that gave Chiang dictatorial powers over China.
 Chiang was appointed president but did not have a hold over the whole nation because of its vast size and the fact that his army could not be in all parts of the nation at all times.
-There was soon a Japanese invasion of Manchuria in 1931 and the eventual attack on China in 1937.
+In 1931 there was a Japanese invasion of Manchuria and the eventual attack on China in 1937.

 Mao Zedong was born in 1893 and died in 1976.
-He is considered to be the father of Communist China and, alongside Sun Yat and Chiang Kai, played a fundamental part in China.
+He is considered to be the father of Communist China and alongside Sun Yat and Chiang Ka, played a fundamental part in China.